gopityro/gopityro/README.md

 # gopityro
 A test to host git repository on netlify.

-How to make you git repository live on network ?
+How to make your git repository live on network ?

 Here I am taking help of netlify.com.